pirsch-analytics/docs/content/get-started/frontend-integration.md

 This example will match the page `/exact/match` and every page the starts with `/exclude/page/en/` or `/exclude/page/de/`.

 Please always [validate](https://regex101.com/) your expressions before using them and make sure you don't see any errors on the browser console.
 Special regex characters need to be masked (like the forward slash above).
 For a simple single page filter use a pattern like `\/your\/page`.

+## Creating Rollup Views and Sending Data to Multiple Dashboards

+It's possible to create rollup-views and to send data to multiple dashboards.
+Please read the [developer settings article]({{<ref "settings/developer.md#additional-domains">}}) for details.

 ## Ignoring Your Own Page Views